-At the Law Offices of Foreman & Rugile, our San Jose divorce attorneys provide our clients with one-on-one counsel and personalized legal representation.
+At the Foreman & Rugile, our attorneys provide our clients with one-on-one counsel and personalized legal representation.
 We work hard to develop legal strategies that are tailored to our clients’ specific needs.
 Our team is committed to serving the community with exceptional and reliable legal services.

 Attorney Rugile has a Law Degree from Santa Clara University, School of Law.
 She was the recipient of an Emery Merit Scholarship and the Gerald Moore Scholarship for International Human Rights.
 Danella has served as a volunteer attorney with the Pro Bono Project of Silicon Valley, representing low-income litigants in civil domestic violence hearings in Santa Clara Superior Court.
 Prior to attending law school, Danella was a Parent Facilitator at the Redwood City Child Development Centers.
 As a Parent Facilitator, Danella was a passionate advocate for low-income parents of preschoolers, empowering them to take charge of their children’s education.
 She acted as a mediator between Parents and teachers when disputes arose.
 Danella also hosted a father's group, which provided support for fathers of preschoolers and encouraged them to play an active role in their children’s education.